-The MA in Global Criminology from Utrecht University offers a multidisciplinary, critical and comparative perspective in criminology, open for students with a BA degree in law, criminology, social sciences, or any other related social discipline such as economy, history or media studies, to name a few.
+Utrecht's University Master of Arts in Global Criminology offers a multidisciplinary, critical and comparative perspective in criminology, open for students with a BA degree in law, criminology, social sciences, or any other related social discipline such as economy, history or media studies, to name a few.

 During this programme, youll study key issues such as organised and corporate crime, prison systems, security policies or the relation between ethnicity and crime.
-Youll also develop essential skills that will benefit you in both your professional and personal life.
-Youll be able, among other things, to:
+You will also develop essential skills that will benefit you in both your professional and personal life.
+You will be able, among other things, to:

 For more information, please visit the programme website.

 You only need to take one of these language tests: